openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 To use the feature you need to use supported network interface card (NIC) hardware.
 We have done feature validation using the Mellanox ConnectX-5 NICs.

-Please refer to `Network hardware offloading`_ for more background on the feature.
+Please refer to `Hardware offloading`_ for more background on the feature.

 Hardware offload support makes use of SR-IOV as an underlying mechanism to accelerate the data path between a virtual machine instance and the NIC